MOJ (motorcycle): History

 In 1933, mining engineer Gustaw Różycki bought a small mining machinery factory in Załęże, Katowice from Alfred Wagner and renamed it Fabryka Maszyn Oraz Odlewnia Żelaza i Metali MOJ.
 He set about expanding the company and by the time WWII broke out the number of employees had risen from 15 to 800.
 The company produced mining equipment, boat engines, chain saws and other machinery.

-Różycki was a motorcyle enthusiast and wanted to produce his own machines.
+Różycki was a motorcycle enthusiast and wanted to produce his own machines.
 In 1935 he employed engineer Karol Zuber to head a new motorcycle division.
 The first motorcycle, the MOJ 130, was produced later that year.
 It had a 128 cc two-stroke engine.
 A 250 cc machine was in development, and there were plans to produce cars.
 Land had been brought in Sandomierz to build a second factory for car production.
 Car production was due to start in 1940/1 but the war brought an end to this plan.
 A rotary engine was in development and Różycki was granted a patent for the design.

 Following the German invasion of Poland, the factory was commandeered by the Germans to produce mining equipment and ammunition, although a small number of motorcycles were manufactured for military use.
 Różycki joined the resistance and as a result spent the rest of the war in concentration camps in Dachau and Gusen.

 After the end of WWII, the factory was nationalised and it was decided not to re-establish motorcycle production.